 The Measurable Skill Gain Indicator reflects one purpose of the adult basic education program: to improve the basic literacy skills of participants.
-This goal is the reason that all students reported to the NRS are counted in the educational gain measure.
+This goal is the reason that all students reported to the NRS are counted in the measurable skill gain measure.
 This participant group is comprised of participants who, during a program year, are in an education or training program that leads to a recognized postsecondary credential or employment and who are achieving measurable skills gains defined as academic, technical, occupational, or other forms of progress towards such a credential or employment.

 For Title II, Adult Education, there is a total of five types of Measurable Skill Gains (MSGs).
-There are two types of MSGs that all NRS-Reportable students are eligible to make, 1.)
-Educational Functioning Level (EFL) gain, and 2.) attainment of a Secondary Diploma/Equivalent.
-Additionally, there are three MSG types that can by earned only by NRS-Reportable students who participate in an ICCB-recognized Workplace Literacy Program\: 3.)
-Progress on secondary or postsecondary transcript or report card; 4.) demonstration of progress towards milestones; and 5.) passage of occupational/technical exam or progress in attaining occupational/technical skills.
+There are two types of MSGs that all NRS-Reportable students are eligible to make:

+- 1.)
+Educational Functioning Level (EFL) gain, and - 2.) attainment of a Secondary Diploma/Equivalent.

+Additionally, there are three MSG types that can by earned only by NRS-Reportable students who participate in an ICCB-recognized Workplace Literacy Program:
-The NRS approach to measuring educational gains is to define a set of educational functioning levels at which students are initially placed based on their abilities to perform literacy-related tasks in specific content areas as measured by official approved assessments allowed by the state.
-After a set time period or number of instructional hours, students are again assessed to determine their skill levels.
-If their skills have improved sufficiently to be placed one or more levels higher, an advance (or level gain) is recorded for that student.

-\A Workplace Literacy Program is defined as an adult education program provided by an AELfunded adult education provider in conjunction with a participating employer to provide adult education learners with the knowledge and skills necessary to obtain or retain employment, qualify for further training, and/or advance in their industry.
+- 3.)
+Progress on secondary or postsecondary transcript or report card; - 4.) demonstration of progress towards milestones; and - 5.) passage of occupational/technical exam or progress in attaining occupational/technical skills. - A Workplace Literacy Program is defined as an adult education program provided by an AEL-funded adult education provider in conjunction with a participating employer to provide adult education learners with the knowledge and skills necessary to obtain or retain employment, qualify for further training, and/or advance in their industry.
 Additionally, a Workplace Literacy Program is defined as an intentional sequence of instruction focusing explicitly on employability skills designed to aid adult learners in obtaining sustainable employment.
-To be considered a Workplace Literacy Program by the ICCB, all the following must be true:

-- The program takes place in a work setting or includes explicit instruction on employability skills (such as those outlined by the Illinois Essential Employability Skills Framework). - Courses included in the Workplace Literacy Program must have a CIP code of 32.0111 (Workplace Literacy) or 32.0105 (Job-Seeking/Changing Skills). - The duration of the program must be at least 12 attendance hours within a fiscal year. - The Workplace Literacy Program must be approved by the ICCB, following the same processes as approvals for Bridge, ICAPS/IET, or Illinois Secretary of State Workplace Skills Enhancement programs. - The curriculum is contextualized to align with a specific career pathway or occupation or specifically addresses the Illinois Essential Employability Skills Framework. - The program serves eligible adult learners. - The knowledge, skills, and/or certificates or certifications attained by students in the program are portable beyond the participating employer, except in circumstances where the student is participating in a nonregistered apprenticeship program. - Instruction is provided by a qualified, paid instructor.
+To be considered a Workplace Literacy Program by the ICCB, all the following must be true: - The program takes place in a work setting or includes explicit instruction on employability skills (such as those outlined by the Illinois Essential Employability Skills Framework). - Courses included in the Workplace Literacy Program must have a CIP code of 32.0111 (Workplace Literacy) or 32.0105 (Job-Seeking/Changing Skills). - The duration of the program must be at least 12 attendance hours within a fiscal year. - The Workplace Literacy Program must be approved by the ICCB, following the same processes as approvals for Bridge, ICAPS/IET, or Illinois Secretary of State Workplace Skills Enhancement programs. - The curriculum is contextualized to align with a specific career pathway or occupation or specifically addresses the Illinois Essential Employability Skills Framework. - The program serves eligible adult learners. - The knowledge, skills, and/or certificates or certifications attained by students in the program are portable beyond the participating employer, except in circumstances where the student is participating in a nonregistered apprenticeship program. - Instruction is provided by a qualified, paid instructor.

-For more information about Workplace Literacy Programs, and the MSGs their participants are eligible to attain, please visit the ICCB website.
+For more information about Workplace Literacy Programs, and the MSGs their participants are eligible to attain, please reach out to your Regional Support Specialist.